Homily (Reflection) for Tuesday of the Holy Week (27th March, 2018) on the Gospel

 Topic: Most deadly disease.

 One of the things Jesus repeated a number of times is the role one of His apostles would play in His death.
-In today’s gospel He also said, “Very truly, I tell you, one of you will betray me.”
+It is also in today’s gospel, “Very truly, I tell you, one of you will betray me.”
 The reaction of His disciples and especially the question asked by John led Jesus into being more direct.
 He replied “‘It is the one to whom I give this piece of bread when I have dipped it in the dish.’
 So when he had dipped the piece of bread, he gave it to Judas son of Simon Iscariot.”

 Bible Reading: Is 55:1-13.